curv3d/curv/docs/README.rst

 feature that requires some research.
 The ``CURV_EDITOR`` command must open a graphical editor window.
 The top level process must run in the foreground.
 It must not exit immediately after opening the window: it must continue running until you close the window.
-This normally requires special command line flags, and not all graphical editors support this mode of operation.
+This usually requires special command line flags, and not all graphical editors support this mode of operation.

 ==============  ================  ==================
 Desired editor  Operating System  CURV_EDITOR string
 ==============  ================  ==================
-vim             Linux             gvim -f
+vim             Linux, MacOS      gvim -f gedit           Linux, MacOS      gedit --new-window --wait
 ==============  ================  ==================

 Once you figure this out, you can add ``export CURV_EDITOR="gvim -f"``